 See ‘Progressive (High) Myopia’ for the definition.

-Always discuss the risks and benefits of these treatment options with your pediatric ophthalmologist.
+As always, discuss the risks and benefits of these treatment options with your pediatric ophthalmologist.

 Jones LA, Sinnott LT, Mutti DO, Mitchell GL, Moeschberger ML, Zadnik K. Parental history of myopia, sports and outdoor activities, and future myopia.
 Invest Ophthalmol Vis Sci.
 2007 Aug;48(8):3524-32.